kishore-rajkumar/expense-tracker-serverless-python/README.md

 - `COGNITO_APP_CLIENT_ID`: The User Pool Client ID (`ExpenseTrackerClient`)
 - `AWS_REGION`: AWS region where resources are deployed

+Be sure to set your target AWS region via environment variable, not as a hardcoded value:
+`AWS_REGION=`

+Configure your CI/CD pipeline to use this variable during deploys.

+See [docs/ci-cd-pipeline.md](docs/ci-cd-pipeline.md) for sample workflow setup.

 ### SAM Outputs

 After deployment using SAM, the following outputs are available: